What is an Inductive Sensor?

 Working principle of self-inductance sensor

-When the coil turns N is constant, the inductance L is only a function of the reluctance in the magnetic circuit, as long as changing δ; or S can cause the inductance to change.
-Therefore, the variable reluctance sensor can be divided into a variable air gap δ; thickness sensor, and a variable air gap area S sensor.
+When the coil turns N remain constant, the inductance L is primarily a function of the reluctance in the magnetic circuit.
+By changing the air gap thickness (δ) or the effective area (S), the inductance can be varied.
+Therefore, variable reluctance sensors can be classified into variable air gap thickness sensors and variable air gap area sensors.

-If S remains unchanged, L is a single-valued function of δ, which can constitute a variable air gap type self-inductance sensor; if δ remains unchanged, S changes with displacement, so it can constitute a variable cross-section type self-inductance sensor; if a cylindrical armature is placed in the circle, and then moves up and down, the self-inductance will change accordingly, forming a solenoid-type self-inductance sensor.
+If S remains unchanged, L is a single-valued function of δ, constituting a variable air gap type self-inductance sensor.
+If δ remains unchanged while S varies with displacement, this forms a variable cross-section type self-inductance sensor.
+When a cylindrical armature is placed within a coil and moves axially, the self-inductance changes accordingly, forming a solenoid-type self-inductance sensor.

 Variable air gap type self-inductance sensor structure